diliboy88/core/README.rst

 components <https://developers.home-assistant.io/docs/creating_component_index/>`__.

-If you run into issues while using Home Assistant or during development of a component, check the `Home Assistant help section <https://home-assistant.io/help/>`__ of our website for further help and information.
+If you run into issues while using Home Assistant or during development of a component, `check the Home Assistant help section <https://home-assistant.io/help/>`__ of our website for further help and information.

+If the Home Assistant help section is not helping you, then check the `Home Assistant Forum <https://community.home-assistant.io/>`__ for help by the Community.

 .. |Chat Status| image:: https://img.shields.io/discord/330944238910963714.svg
    :target: https://www.home-assistant.io/join-chat/